X (Chris Brown album): Release and promotion

 On February 15, 2013, the singer unofficially released the song "Home", with an official videoclip, where he expresses a reflection on the bitter price of fame, and on how the only moment of respite from that thought is when he returns to the neighborhood where he grew up with people who knew him from the start.
-On March 26, 2013, Brown definitively confirmed the title and release of "X", telling Rolling Stone that he was working on the song "X" with Diplo, "Autumn Leaves" with Kendrick Lamar, and he said he was considering the inclusion of "Put It Up", a collaboration with Rihanna, though his violence against her in 2009 was still an issue with the public.
+On March 26, 2013, Brown officially confirmed the title and release of X. In an interview with Rolling Stone, he revealed that the album would feature songs such as "X" with Diplo, "Autumn Leaves" with Kendrick Lamar, the soulful track "Lady in the Glass Dress," the rap song "Feel That," and "Add Me In," which blends R&B and disco.
+He also announced that the previously unofficially released song "Home" would be included as an official bonus track.
+Additionally, Brown mentioned the possibility of including an R&B collaboration with Rihanna titled "Put It Up," which he had written entirely himself..

-On April 29, 2013, Brown announced a release date of July 16 for X, also unofficially releasing a song called I Can't Win.
-In July Brown previewed several unreleased songs through his social media accounts, also announcing that the album's release date was pushed back to August 20, 2013.
+On April 29, 2013, Brown announced a release date of July 16 for X, also unofficially releasing a song called "I Can't Win".
+In July, Brown previewed several unreleased songs through his social media accounts, also announcing that the album's release date was pushed back to August 20, 2013.
 However, it was later revealed that the album has been pushed back again to November 19, 2013.
 In the same month, Brown stated that the album will be a double disc album with 10 songs on each disc, and was now due on December 3.

 On November 20, 2013, Brown was sentenced to an anger management rehabilitation center for three months, putting the December 2013 release of X in jeopardy.
 To "hold [fans] over until [the X album] drops," Brown released a mixtape, titled X Files on November 19, 2013, which consists of six tracks and features guest appearances from Busta Rhymes, Ludacris and Kid Ink, including the song "Main Chick".
 On February 22, 2014, it was announced that the album would be released on Brown's birthday, May 5, 2014.
 On April 14, 2014, Brown released a teaser of new track "Don't Be Gone Too Long" featuring Ariana Grande, however, the song and album were again delayed due to Brown's prison sentence.
+On August 3, 2014, Chris announced via Instagram that the album's release date will be on September 16, 2014.
 On August 6, 2014, the album cover shot by Eliot Lee Hazel was revealed.
 The title track "X" was released as an instant-gratification track alongside the album pre-order on iTunes on August 25, 2014.

-The album was finally released on September 16, 2014, promoted through radio and magazine interviews, and by performing tracks of the album live in various televised shows.
-Brown embarked on his 2015 Between the Sheets Tour along with Trey Songz and Tyga.
+The album was officially released on September 16, 2014, and was subsequently promoted through radio and magazine interviews, as well as live performances of its tracks on various televised shows.
+To further support the release of X, Brown embarked on his 2015 Between the Sheets Tour, alongside R&B singer Trey Songz and rapper Tyga.